laguagu/Smart-Business-Guide-V2.0/docs/RAHTI.md

 1. Log in to Rahti:

    - Go to <https://console.rahti.csc.fi/>
-   - Click your username (right corner of screen) and select "Copy login command"
+   - Click your username (right top corner of screen) and select "Copy login command"
    - Run the command in your terminal

 2. Push your image to Rahti's registry: